karlospn/mytechramblings-site-source-code/content/posts/automatically-purge-acr-images-using-acr-tasks.md

 # **Using the purge command**

-The ``purge`` command is one of the commands available on the ACR CLI and it allows us to delete images in one or multiple repositories based on:
+The ``purge`` command is one of the available commands on the ACR CLI and it allows us to delete tags and images in a single or in multiple repositories based on:
 - The name of the repository.
-- The name of the tags associated to the images.
+- The name of the tags.
-- The date when the image was pushed into the registry.
+- The date when the image was pushed into the repository.

 ## **filter parameter**

 This parameter allows us to specify which tags are going to be purged based on a regular expression.

->**Important**: The ``filter`` parameter only purges the tags, it doesn't delete the images per se.
-To delete the image completely you need to use it alongside the ``untagged`` parameter.
+>**Important**: The ``filter`` parameter only purges tags, **it doesn't delete the images** per se.
+To delete the tags and the images in a single command you need to use the ``untagged`` parameter.

 Let's see a few examples.